Kuntal-G/MQ-EAI/README.md

 #GMQ:
-This is a restful service for general purpose queueing application based on RabbitMQ and Redis.A simple ExtJS based UI for registering Producer & Consumer and also to view the history of  processed  message.
+This is a restful service for general purpose message queueing application based on RabbitMQ and Redis.A simple ExtJS based UI for registering Producer & Consumer and also to view the history of  processed  message.